davidmalcolm/gcc-python-plugin/README.rst

     gcc -fplugin=python.so -fplugin-arg-python-script=PATH_TO_SCRIPT.py OTHER_ARGS

 and have it run your script as the plugin starts up.

-However at the moment you have to supply absolute paths to the plugin, and to the script.
-(There's also a gccutil.py, and you have to set PYTHONPATH for the plugin to be able to find it).
+The plugin automatically adds the absolute path to its own directory to the end of its `sys.path`, so that it can find support modules, such as gccutils.py and `libcpychecker`.

 The exact API is still in flux; you can currently connect to events by registering callbacks e.g. to be called for each function in the source at